dryror/backend-socket/README.md

  */
 on('message', async (data, socket) => {

-  // you can send data to the connecting client with the send() function await socket.send(data)
+  // you can send data to the connected client with the send() function await socket.send(data)
 })